psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ## Installing Logstash
 After Elasticsearch is installed, we'll go ahead and install Logstash.

-Follow this excellent guide in in order to install the Public Signing Key and save the repository definition so you can 'sudo apt-get install logstash' (APT):
+Follow this excellent guide in in order to install the Public Signing Key and save the repository definition so you can `sudo apt-get install logstash` (APT):
 * [https://www.elastic.co/guide/en/logstash/current/installing-logstash.html](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html)

 After installing the package, you can enable and start up Logstash with: